Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Proof for Theorem

 Applying Markov’s inequality at threshold $\frac{N_1}{4}-2$ gives

 Define event

 Then $\Pr(F_4) \ge 0.79$.

-\paragraph{Third}, we show that under events $F_3$ and $F_4$, the interactive phase of \WarmStartDagger annotates $\mathbf{b'}$ with probability greater than 0.4 in each of the first three rollouts, such that $\mathbf{b'}$ is annotated within three expert annotations with probability greater than 0.78.
+\paragraph{Third}, we show that under events $F_3$ and $F_4$, the interactive phase of \WarmStartDagger gets $\mathbf{b'}$ annotated with probability greater than 0.4 in each of the first three rollouts, such that $\mathbf{b'}$ is annotated within three iterations with good probability.